Bahar-BM/nnapi_DWC/README.md

 # NNAPI delegate issue with DepthwiseConv2D nodes

 This repo contains scripts and a tool to reproduce the NNAPI delegate issue with models containing DepthwiseConv2D nodes.
-Our experiments have revealed that DepthwiseConv2D nodes are one of the most problematic nodes when using NNAPI delegate.
+Our experiments have revealed that DepthwiseConv2D nodes generate a multitude of problems when using NNAPI delegate.
 Here is a summary of our findings:

 1. Inferring DepthwiseConv2D nodes with XNNPACK delegate is always faster than the NNAPI delegate (tested on Snapdragon 855 and Snapdragon 865 - Android 12).
 2. On devices with Snapdragon 888 (tested with Android 12), INT8 models starting with a DepthwiseConv2D node always crash with the NNAPI delegate.